cyberman54/ESP32-Paxcounter/README.md

-	byte 1-2:	Number of unique pax, first seen on Wifi byte 3-4:	Number of unique pax, first seen on Bluetooth [0 if BT disabled] bytes 5-18: 	GPS data, format see Port #4 (appended only, if GPS is present and has a fix)
+	byte 1-2:	Number of unique pax, first seen on Wifi byte 3-4:	Number of unique pax, first seen on Bluetooth [0 if BT disabled]

 **Port #2:** Device status query result